 Otter Point & Agate Beach (Otter Point State Recreation Site)

 Hiking Trails at Otter Point State Recreation Site

-Otter Point Site offers two hiking trails: Otter Point Trail and a section of the Oregon Coast Trail.
+Otter Point State Recreation Site offers two hiking options: the Otter Point Trail and a section of the Oregon Coast Trail.

-The Otter Point Trail is an easy 0.5-mile out-and-back hike, taking you from the parking area to Otter Point.
+The Otter Point Trail is an easy 0.5-mile out-and-back hike that leads from the parking area to the viewpoint at Otter Point.

-A section of the Oregon Coast Trail leading to Bailey Beach is 0.65 miles long.
-The first 0.4 miles are relatively flat, while the last 0.25 miles are steep.
+A section of the Oregon Coast Trail continues south toward Bailey Beach and is approximately 0.65 miles long.
+The first 0.4 miles are relatively flat, while the final 0.25 miles are steep.

-Agate Beach is easily accessible from the northeast part of the parking area.
-Although it’s a short walk, just about 100 yards, it can be rough.
-Be very careful, especially in wet weather, as it tends to get slippery.
-You will need to cross a narrow wooden plank bridge sitting 8 feet above the creek.
+Agate Beach is accessible from the northeast side of the parking area.
+Although the walk is short—about 100 yards—it can be rough.
+Use caution, especially in wet weather, as the trail can be slippery.
+Access requires crossing a narrow wooden plank bridge located about 8 feet above the creek.

+Otter Point & Agate Beach (Otter Point State Recreation Site)